giovancombo/AutonomousPlatoonControl/README.md

 ## 4 - Experimental Results

+### Training with only one leader movement pattern

 The training experiments were conducted in two main phases.
 In the first phase, I performed several training sessions with the leader movement pattern fixed at constant velocity (Uniform Motion).
 This allowed me to validate both the environment and the DQL learning method in a simplified setting, and to learn how modifications of each hyperparameter influence the training performance.

 <p float="left", align="center">